chickensoft-games/GodotPackageTemplate/README.md

 **NOTE:** This repository contains only the `dotnet new` template information and package description.
 The actual template contents are included as a git submodule from the [GodotPackage] repository.

-The [GodotPackage] template contents are built as an app themselves, allowing the template to be easily maintained and updated as if it were a project itself.
+The [GodotPackage] template contents are included as a submodule, since it is easier to verify changes to the template if it compiles and bundles into a package of its own.

+Microsoft has an article on [creating template packages][create-template-package].

 <!-- Links -->